38 Types of Spiders in Maryland

 6. Red-femured Spotted Orbweaver

-The red-femured spotted orb weaver is a medium-sized spider that can find in the eastern United States and southern Canada.
+The red-femured spotted orb weaver is a medium-sized spider found in the eastern United States and southern Canada.

 These types of spiders in Maryland have black bodies with bright red markings on their abdomen, giving them their name.